-My name is Eric Montgomery, and I have more than 30 years of professional experience in the IT industry.
+My name is Eric Montgomery, and I have over 35 years of professional experience in the IT industry.
 Plus, I’m now a children’s storybook author.

 A Professional Nerd

-I’ve always been deeply passionate about helping people with the various technology challenges faced every day at home.
+I’ve always been deeply passionate about helping people with the various technology challenges faced every day at home, on the go, or at the office.
 I genuinely enjoy fixing things and teaching people how to use their technology.
 It’s always great to see those light bulbs go off. 🙂

 Over the years, many of my clients have told me I must have won some genetic lottery when it comes to problem-solving and teaching.